€25.00 - €29.00

 2 inch martingale dog collar

-High quality 2 inch Folk martingale dog collar handcrafted in Dublin.
+High quality 2 inch martingale dog collar handcrafted in Dublin.
 Made from welded hardware to guarantee maximum strength.

 This beautiful 50mm wide martingale collar is suitable for medium and large sized dogs with necks between 28-66 cm.
 Both loops are made from strong webbing.